mithunvmathew/CodingChallenge-HeyCar/README.md

 We can think about NoSQL database and improve search by caching with Hazlecast etc..

 ##### Like to implement
 Improve the data verification of the uploaded data.
-Implement some caching implementation to improve search Adding some metrics and monitor the performance of the Apis and DB.
+Implement some caching implementation to improve search.
+Adding some metrics and monitor the performance of the Apis and DB.
 Adding more unit test and integration test to improve the code quality.